WPI Alumni Survey Reveals Powerful Impact of Project-Based Learning on Professional Skills, Abilities, and World Views

 - The Major Qualifying Project (MQP), which requires students to address and solve real-world, professional-level problems in their major discipline.

 - The Humanities and Arts Requirement, which requires students to gain depth in a particular area of the humanities or arts.

-The study’s respondents, all of whom completed IQPs and MQPs, and many of whom participated in the Global Perspective Program during their WPI years, reported high levels of impact in the following areas:
+The study’s respondents, all of whom completed IQPs and MQPs, and many of whom participated in the Global Projects Program during their WPI years, reported high levels of impact in the following areas: